Nixos Build Issues

 If you are interested in running multiple versions of the same development language using Nix and Nix Flakes, ride along while I setup a development environment that includes Python 2.7, 3.5-3.12 along with necessary development libraries.
 I will not be covering installing Nix on your system or the basics of the Nix package system or language.
 At the link above, you can see and fetch the flake.nix file.
 Each commit in the repository corresponds to a version of the file in this post.

-What is CI?
-DRY CI So I have talked before about what CI actually means.
+So I have talked before about what CI actually means.
 That post was, admittedly, rather dry and academic.
 I think it’s important to sometimes make the distinction between what is just regular automation and what is strictly CI.
 When there is automation but no CI it is still very easy for errors to slip into a supposedly stable code base, as not every commit is tested before it is merged to the main.
+However, with the complexity of modern software, it is pragmatically impossible to separate these two concerns, as CI without automation quickly overwhelms any manual system.

 So I’ve been playing around with NixOS on a Raspberry Pi 4 that I have at the house.
 NixOS seems like a great idea, but getting it onto the Raspberry Pi 4 is something of a beast of a process.
 So I wanted to document here how I did it.
 Most of the process is the normal NixOS installation process, with a few tweaks at the very end.